What Is a VPS Server? Your Ultimate Guide to Virtual Private Servers

 Shared Hosting

-The most popular hosting setup, shared hosting, is also the best option for many first-time website administrators.
-With this package, you and other website owners on the same server will divide resources like processing power, memory, and storage space.
+The most popular hosting setup shared hosting, is also the best option for many first-time website administrators.
+This package enables website owners on the same server to share resources such as processing power, memory, and storage space.

-Costs can be reduced by sharing a building's shared rooms and utilities with your neighbours.
+You can reduce costs by sharing a building's shared rooms and utilities with your neighbours.
 Similarly, this hosting has its drawbacks.

 However, shared hosting has a few drawbacks, mainly because you share with others.
-If another user on your shared server experiences an unexpectedly high traffic volume, this could potentially slow down your site.
+If another user on your shared server has more traffic than expected, this could potentially slow down your site.

 If you're starting and don't anticipate a lot of visitors, this hosting is a fantastic option.